Gardening For Bees In Small Spaces

 8. Choose plants with a long flowering season

 Try to ensure long flowering seasons, and remember that some spring flowers and bulbs will die back.
-Their space can then be taken or covered by a spreading plant that will flower later.
+Their space can then be taken or covered by a herbaceous spreading plant or shrub that will flower later.

 For example, I have sprawling geraniums.
-In early spring, the Crocus, Muscari, Daffodils and Dnow Drops flower, then die back, but are eventually covered by the geranium leaves and flowers.
+In early spring, the Crocus, Muscari, Daffodils and Snowdrops flower, then die back, but are eventually covered by the geranium leaves and flowers.